BrandenSoropia/card-babel/notes/DEV_NOTES.md

 ## In Progress

-- Once decided, upload small subset of FaB Card data for testing
+- Frontend: query by card ID/localized name

 ## TODOs

-- Frontend: query by card ID/localized name
 - Frontend: Show said data
 - Learn how to scrape Library of FaB for JP translations
 - Upload data for HVY, OUT